 All acres proposed for sale are native rangeland typical of the Northern Mixed Grassed Prairie.
-Range sites are dominated by silty, clayey and overflow sites.
-Species composition is dominated by grasses which include western wheatgrass, needle and thread grass, blue grama, thread leaf sedge, sandberg bluegrass, and prairie junegrass.
+Range sites are dominated by silty and clayey sites, and to a lesser extent thin hilly and thin silty sites.
+Species composition is dominated by grasses which include western wheatgrass, needle and thread grass, blue grama, thread leaf sedge, sandberg bluegrass and prairie junegrass.
 Sub-dominate species include various forbs and shrubs.
 Noxious weeds have not been identified according to previous inspections.
-Current range condition varies from poor to fair with an estimated carrying capacity or stocking rate assessed at .19 AUMs per acre.
+Current range condition varies from fair to good with an estimated carrying capacity or stocking rate assessed at .216 AUMs per acre.